United Way Worldwide

 COMMUNITY STRENGTHENING: Building Capacity to Advance the Common Good

-- Advocate for a state budget that preserves the current level of investment in Illinois’ health and human services
+- Advocate for a state budget that adequately funds strategic investments in Illinois' health and human services

 - Promote fair, efficient and transparent contracting practices between service providers and government funders